Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/methods.md

 invokeCustomMethod('deleteStorageValues', { keys: ['a'] }, 'ABC');
 ```

+Internally, it just encapsulates a specific logic related to the methods, so a developer shouldn't
+do it.

 Unlike the `request` function, the `invokeCustomMethod` function parses the result and checks if it
 contains the `error` property.
 If it does, the function throws the corresponding error; otherwise,
 the `result` property is returned.